NatsumeLS/NatsuReShadeXIV/README.md

 Focus on being as close to original visual as possible while not being oversaturated.

 ### Features

 > - Global Illumination
 > - Subsurface Scattering
 > - Always On Depth of Field
-> - Textures Ambient Occlusion
+> - Ambient Occlusion
+> - Eye Adaption
+> - Anti Aliasing

 **Click on image to view comparision** [![View](Previews/1.png)](https://imgsli.com/MjEwNjk0)